chaewon12/SCHCINEMA/README.md

 # SCHCINEMA
-Movie reservation program for Database(MySQL) practice
+Movie reservation program for Database(OracleSQL) practice

 It contains UI/UX, DB table statement/creation script/sample data, etc.
 It's not the final version.
 There are still functions that I couldn't add.